-Application Procedures and Deadlines
+Graduate School Application Procedures and Deadlines

 Currently, ONLY students that reside within the United States and Canada are eligible for admission into the Graduate Online Food Science Education program.

-For those applying to the PhD program, a Masters of Science degree is required!
+For those applying to the PhD program, a Masters of Science degree is required.

 The student's supervisory committee will resolve course deficiencies.
 Certain programs within food science may require additional courses.
 When the student's committee believes it necessary, the student will be required to take additional undergraduate courses to prepare more completely for the individual program.

 - Three letters of recommendation.

-- Graduate Record Examination (GRE) general test scores required.
+- Graduate Record Examination (GRE) scores.

-- One or two pages
+- One to two pages is sufficient.